 4. Fold the burlap over the ribbon and pin in place.
 Stitch a line through the ribbon.

-Use clips to attach each panel to your curtain rod.
-I used 5 per panel.
+Use clips to attach each panel to your curtain rod, I used 5 per panel.
+I bought mine at Joann’s but these Classic Clip Rings in Brushed Sienna from Amazon are really similar.
 Wedge your patriotic cows above the window molding and add an old rusty horse shoe and some bird embroideries and you’re set.